cloudblog004/fantasticfoodies/content/en/posts/1219-how-to-prepare-perfect-yummy-easy-and-quick-lasagna.md

 1. For Bolognaise Sauce : Dice the Onion and carrots, chop the garlic.
 1. Sprinkle olive oil on the pan.
 Sear onion and garlic until translucent.
 Add on the meat.
 Let on pan for 5 mins.
 1. Add the tiny diced carrots.
 Saute until begin to feel tender.
 1. Add the whole jar / can of the bolognaise sauce.
 Can use tomato pasta sauce as alternatives.
-Add salt &amp; pepper.
+Add salt & pepper.
 Simmer for 20 mins.
 Turn off the heat.
 1. For Bechamel Sauce : Melt the butter in another pan or medium pot.
 1. Add the flour, on low heat, stir constantly.
 Dont let it clump/girdle.
 1. Add milk gradually.